Welcome to the Library

 They can also order books and articles required for examination projects, from other libraries, and provide brush-up courses on information searching.
 Besides the databases on the website it is possible to use a couple of databases with pictures and sound.
 To get access you have to contact the library firstname.lastname@example.org

-DMJX students have home access to a variety of services, including library information databases.
+DMJX students have remote access to a variety of services, including library information databases.

-Find a short guide and a short videoguide for installing the SSO solution here
+Find a short guide and a short videoguide for installing the remote access here

 Book a Librarian